EricGebhart/bike-gear-calc/README.md

 of internally geared hubs

 Wheel sizes used in the calculations are the diameter in millimeters.
-They are where any errors can be introduced, it might be best to just measure yours instead of using the wheel sizes from data.
+This is where errors can be introduced, it might be best to just measure yours instead of using the wheel sizes from data.
 But then again an error of few millimeters isn't going to change things that much.

-The original idea was that this library provides everything needed to create a nice gear calculator SPA in clojurescript.
-But then, well, it's so simple, it would be nice if it worked in clojure, and then it would be nice to use clojure.spec, so here we are, on the way.

 ## fixed gear skid patches